Achieving Model Fairness in Vertical Federated Learning: Abstract

 \section{Abstract}

-Vertical federated learning (VFL), which enables multiple enterprises possessing non-overlapped features to strengthen their machine learning models without disclosing their private data and model parameters, has received increasing attention lately.
-Similar to other machine learning algorithms, VFL suffers from fairness issues, i.e., the learned model may be unfairly discriminatory over the group with sensitive attributes.
+Vertical federated learning (VFL) has attracted greater and greater interest since it enables multiple parties possessing non-overlapping features to strengthen their machine learning models without disclosing their private data and model parameters.
+Similar to other machine learning algorithms, VFL faces demands and challenges of fairness, i.e., the learned model may be unfairly discriminatory over some groups with sensitive attributes.
 To tackle this problem, we propose a fair VFL framework in this work.
-First, we systematically formulate the problem of training fair models in VFL, where the learning task is modeled as a constrained optimization problem.
-To solve it in a federated manner, we consider its equivalent dual form and develop an asynchronous gradient coordinate-descent ascent algorithm, where each data party performs multiple parallelized local updates per communication round to effectively reduce the number of communication rounds.
+First, we systematically formulate the problem of training fair models in VFL, where the learning task is modelled as a constrained optimization problem.
+To solve it in a federated and privacy-preserving manner, we consider the equivalent dual form of the problem and develop an asynchronous gradient coordinate-descent ascent algorithm, where some active data parties perform multiple parallelized local updates per communication round to effectively reduce the number of communication rounds.
+The messages that the server sends to passive parties are deliberately designed such that the information necessary for local updates is released without intruding on the privacy of data and sensitive attributes.
+We rigorously study the convergence of the algorithm when applied to general nonconvex-concave min-max problems.
 We prove that the algorithm finds a $\delta$-stationary point of the dual objective in $\mathcal{O}(\delta^{-4})$ communication rounds under mild conditions.
-Finally, extensive experiments on three benchmark datasets demonstrate the superior performance of our method in training fair models.
+Finally, the extensive experiments on three benchmark datasets demonstrate the superior performance of our method in training fair models.